 Would you like to round up and donate the difference today?
 If you’re like 71% of people in the checkout line, you’ve opted to make charitable donations to a good cause at least once!

 When it comes to prosocial spending (spending for a good cause like making charitable donations), our brains are hardwired to err on the side of generosity.
-It makes sense—humans have managed to survive thus far by being prosocial and interdependent by helping and cooperating with one another.
+It makes sense — humans have survived thus far by being prosocial and interdependent by helping and cooperating.

 But why does it feel so dang good to give, and how should prosocial spending fit into your budget during the season of giving?
 This guide will give you the low-down on what happens to your brain on generosity and how you can get the most out of giving without blowing your budget.